Industry Insights

 • Pricing is enterprise-only and typically requires multi-year commitments.
 Budget five to six figures annually.

 • Limited modern digital channels.
-Strength is in traditional survey methodologies and phone-based feedback collection.
+Strength is traditional survey methodologies and phone-based collection.

-• Smaller technology investment compared to pure tech platforms like Qualtrics.
-The platform capabilities can feel less modern.
+• Smaller technology investment compared to pure tech platforms.
+Operational dashboards can feel less modern.

-Best fit: Large hospital systems that prioritize deep research and consulting-led insights over self-service technology.
+Best fit: Large hospital systems that prioritize deep research and consulting-led insights over self-service operational tooling.

 5. SurveyMonkey

-Best for: Small practices that need basic patient surveys with HIPAA compliance at a low price point
+Best for: Small practices that need basic visitor surveys at a low price point

 Key Strengths: